Tibetans mark new year under shadow of immolations

 Premier Wen Jiabao said last week the self-immolations were extreme acts to undermine stability in the region and had no popular support, the highest-level comments since increased tension in January.

-For China, the self-immolations are a small, but potentially destabilising, challenge to policies toward minority groups and the region.
-The government has branded the immolators "terrorists."
+For China, the self-immolations are a small, but potentially destabilizing, challenge to policies toward minority groups and the region.
+The government has branded the immolators "terrorists".

-"Anyone seeking to incite a small number of Tibetan region monks to take extreme measures and sabotage the stability of these regions ... will win no popular support," Foreign Ministry spokesman Hong Lei told a daily briefing.
+"Since last year, there have been individual incidents of self-immolation in Sichuan and other Tibetan regions, and we are pained at these deaths," Foreign Ministry spokesman Hong Lei told a news briefing on Tuesday.

+"According to what we know, many of these self-immolations are directly connected with the Dalai clique's inciting of popular feelings overseas," Hong said.

-(Writing and additional reporting by Chris Buckley and Ben Blanchard in Beijing, and Abhishek Madhukar in Dharamsala; Editing by Nick Macfie)
+(Writing by Chris Buckley and Ben Blanchard; Editing by Brian Rhoads and Robert Birsel)